Syracuse Dog Training

 Board and Train Programs

-With this program, your dog is immersed in training with a Syracuse dog training professional.
+With this program, your dog is immersed in training with one of our skilled training professionals.

 He/she will spend the day learning from a professional while they also visit parks, the training center, pet stores, etc.

-Board & Train programs are available on an approval basis as not all dogs are eligible for this program.
+Board & Train programs are available on an approval basis as not all are eligible candidates for this program.
 If this is a program you are interested in, please contact our office.

 Contact Us